Employee lifecycle guide

 Why Do HR Processes Matter?

 When you have the right ones in place, you can help drive performance.
-It then elevates the status of HR within the organization, which helps position HR as a strategic voice at the table of executive leadership (where it, in truth, rightfully belongs).
+It then elevates the status of HR within the organisation, which helps position HR as a strategic voice at the table of executive leadership (where it, in truth, rightfully belongs).

 Therefore, they matter because they help lay the groundwork for employees to succeed in their roles, and for the business to thrive as a result.